colakaist/academic-kickstart2/content/project/biophysics/cell_division/index.md

 #projectimagecaptionshort: ""

 ---

-Within E. coli, the Min protein system—comprising Min C, Min D, and Min E proteins—exerts a crucial function in orchestrating cell division positioning.
-Our focus has revolved around formulating partial differential equations that capture the dynamics of the Min system.
-Our aim is to explore the relationship between the concentrations of each protein and the localization of the cell division site.
-To achieve this, we employ a blend of theoretical modeling and computer simulations.
+In E. coli, the Min protein system—composed of Min C, Min D, and Min E—plays a crucial role in regulating cell division positioning.
+Our focus has been on developing partial differential equations to describe the dynamics of the Min system.
+We aim to explore the relationship between the concentrations of each protein and the localization of the cell division site.
+To achieve this, we combine theoretical modeling with computer simulations.